SeanTangney/p-j_tangney/README.md

 ## Further Testing

--  I tested the website on Google Chrome, Internet Explore, Safari and Edge.
+-  I tested the website on Google Chrome, Internet Explore, Firefox, Safari and Edge.
 -  I tested to make sure the website links and navigation are working correctly.
 -  the website was tested on iPhone 8, X and 11 pro, iPad, Macbook, and Desktop.
 -  I asked friends to critique the site to ensure it was working from their device and to ensure it was a user friendly experience for them.